-Ralph de Munnik started at CTP in 2021 and brings over 15 years of experience in industrial and logistics real estate to the company.
+Ralph de Munnik started at CTP in 2021, and brings his over 15 years of experience in industrial and logistics real estate to the company.

-Ralph is currently putting together a strong Dutch team and has begun rolling out the unique CTPark approach across the Netherlands, a major distribution entry point to Europe, thus strengthening CTP's European footprint.
+Ralph is currently setting up a strong Dutch team, aiming to roll out the unique CTPark approach across the Netherlands, a major distribution entry point to Europe, and through this, strengthen CTP's European footprint.